LUMASERV/cloud/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
- - Wich part of the Website e.g. URL is the Problem
+ - On which part of the Website e.g. URL is the Problem
  - Date and Time [e.g. 08-09-2023 16:30]

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
- - Wich part of the Website e.g. URL is the Problem
+ - On which part of the Website e.g. URL is the Problem
  - Date and Time [e.g. 08-09-2023 16:30]

 **Additional context**